pivotal/docs-platform-automation/docs/reference/task.md

 and [upload-and-stage-product](#upload-and-stage-product),
 which can stage a product that's been uploaded.

-{% code_snippet 'pivotal/platform-automation', 'configure-product' %}
+{% code_snippet 'tasks', 'configure-product' %}

 ### configure-saml-authentication
 Configures Ops Manager with an external SAML user store and admin user account.
 See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.

-{% code_snippet 'pivotal/platform-automation', 'configure-saml-authentication' %}
+{% code_snippet 'tasks', 'configure-saml-authentication' %}

 Configuring SAML has two different auth flows for the UI and the task.
 The UI will have a browser based login flow.